text-mask/text-mask/contributing.md

 The next commands depend on the framework component you're interested in.

-Say you're interested in Angular 2 component.
-All you have to do is run...
+Say you're interested in Angular 2 component: all you have to do is run...

 `npm run angular2:dev`